Colchester Swimming Club Constitution & Club Identity and Ethos Statement

 2.3.3 members of the Club shall in accordance with Swim England Regulations comply with Wavepower.

-2.4 By virtue of the affiliation of the Club to Swim England East Region, the Club and all members of the Club acknowledge that they are subject to the regulations, rules and constitutions of:
+2.4 By virtue of the affiliation of the Club to East Region, the Club and all members of the Club acknowledge that they are subject to the regulations, rules and constitutions of:

-2.5 In the event that there shall be any conflict between any rule or by-law of the Club and any of the Governing Body Rules then the relevant Governing Body Rule shall prevail.
+2.5 In the event that there shall be any conflict between any rule or by-law of the Club and the Rules of the Governing Body then the relevant Rule of the Governing Body shall prevail.